When my new friend and fellow blogger, Betsy Wuebker, posted about her visit to Pulau Ubin, near Singapore, it couldn’t have come at a better moment.

-The house, Billie guessed, hadn’t been lived in for 20 years or so, and it looked it.
-Boarded up, overgrown, crumbling.
-We could only see inside through a crack, and it looked like it had been left in a hurry, judging by peering through that crack and seeing what looked like laundry hung up to dry.
+The house, Billie guessed, hadn’t been lived in for 20 years or so, and it looked it: boarded up, overgrown, crumbling.
+We could only see inside through a crack, and it looked like it had been left in a hurry, judging by what we saw through that crack.
+It looked like laundry hung up to dry.
 Billie told me the woman hadn’t been able to take care of herself and had been moved to a nursing home in Singapore city.

 I asked her about the planned development Betsy mentioned in her post.
 She didn’t seem very concerned about it.
 Her guess was that it didn’t mean anything more than making it easier for locals from Singapore to visit.
 The paved roads, for example, and perhaps new public toilets and other facilities for day trippers.
 She didn’t think it would go much beyond that, with big hotels or other big projects that would change things too much.